Skip to main content

 DORA Spotlight

-DORA applied from January 17, 2025; the European Commission's review report is due January 17, 2026 and will surface enforcement gaps.
+DORA has applied since January 17, 2025, and the European Commission's review cycle surfaces enforcement gaps.
 Five pillars, ICT risk management, incident management, resilience testing, third-party risk, information sharing, each tracked with per-pillar coverage and gap-to-EC-review modeled.

 The Coverage Gap